 “Acquisition” of citizenship is a legal concept, by which some people who were born abroad to a U.S. citizen parents automatically become U.S. citizens themselves, if certain conditions are met.
 (A related legal concept called “derivation” of citizenship applies mostly to people who are already green card holders, but from what you’ve described, this probably doesn’t apply to you.)

-The difficult part about the laws on acquisition of citizenship is that they have changed many times over the years; and the law that applies to your mother as well as the one that applies to you depends on her and your date of birth.
+The difficult part about the laws on acquisition of citizenship is that they have changed many times over the years; and the law that applies to your mother and then to you depends on first her and then your dates of birth.

 As you can see, citizen by grandparents is a long shot, and may depend on proving more than one person’s long-term residence in the United States.
 See an immigration attorney for a full personal analysis.